 |12.
 Demonstrate an action for getting help|

-Don't forget a child who can complete all of these outcomes is eligible for a Kellogg's ASA National Plan Award for Stage 5.
-You can also encourage them through the stage with a Kellogg's ASA Rainbow Distance Award 25m, the Kellogg's ASA Rainbow Stroke Awards, the Water Skills Award Grade 4 and the National Curriculum Water Skills Award.
+Don't forget a child who can complete all of these outcomes is eligible for an ASA National Plan Award for Stage 5.
+You can also encourage them through the stage with an ASA Rainbow Distance Award 25m, the ASA Rainbow Stroke Awards, the Water Skills Award Grade 4 and the National Curriculum Water Skills Award.

 Looking for a fun way to teach sculling... then let's "Follow the Leader".

 Players take turns to be the leader.
 The leader of each pair or group begins by standing still and moves off on a signal to travel in different directions; head first, feet first and in different ways e.g. moving, tucked, prone (face down) or supine (face up).